SuPythony/CUnplugged/README.md

 ## How to use

 - It is recommended to make the console window full-screen.
+- Use the make command to compile the project.
 - On startup, wait for the player to load up.
 - Select the section you want to navigate to in the library.
 - You can manage your songs in the Songs section and all your albums in the Albums section.